tmtsoftware/esw/docs/src/main/sequencer/server/sequencer-server.md

 #### isAvailable

-This api allows to check whether sequencer is executing any sequence.
+This api allows checking whether sequencer is executing any sequence.
 It return true if any sequence is in execution else false.

 IsAvailable
 :   @@snip [sequencer-embedded-server.http](../../../../../tools/sequencer/sequencer-embedded-server.http) { #isAvailable }